 If you're directly quoting a passage that is longer than 4 lines, use a blockquote.
 Block quotes don't need quotation marks.
 Instead, indent the text 1/2 inch from the left margin as a visual cue that you are citing.
 The in-text citation in parentheses goes after the punctuation of the quote.

 While research studies have established that socioeconomic status influences disease incidence, severity and access to healthcare, there has been relatively less study of the specific manner in which low SES influences receipt of quality care and consequent morbidity and mortality among patients with similar disease characteristics, particularly among those who have gained access to the healthcare system.
 (1021)

 Tip: Use direct quotes sparingly!
-Focus on summarizing the findings from multiple research studies.
-In the sciences and social sciences, only use the exact phrasing or argument of an individual when necessary.
+Focus on summarizing and paraphrasing the findings from your research instead.